Pet Insurance Costs: How much is pet insurance?

 So how much does pet insurance cost?

-Pet insurance costs vary depending on a number of factors including cover type, species, breed, age of the pet, where you live and age of pet owner.
+Pet insurance costs vary depending on a number of factors including cover options, species, breed and age of the pet.
 To get a truly accurate idea, we suggest you get a quick, obligation free, pet insurance quote.

 However, the real cost of pet insurance is not purely a function of the premium charged, and there are other factors that should be considered.
 For example, while everyday expenses such as food, vaccinations, and flea and worming treatments can be managed within the family budget, an unforeseen illness or accident can quickly reach thousands of dollars in vet bills that are more difficult to cover on the spot.
 This is where pet insurance can help, providing peace of mind as well as financial support and allowing you to focus on the wellbeing of your pet rather than the cost of treatment.